tungstenfabric/tf-helm-deployer/README.md

 # Contrail Helm based deployment

+IMPORTANT: This is a temporary fork of Juniper/contrail-helm-deployer, created until the original repo is migrated along with the rest of Contrail to tunstenfabric-tools/helm-deployer.
+This one is used by tf-devstack for now.

 This repo consists of contrail helm charts which helps to deploy contrail networking components as microservices

 ___